sakamossan/bigquery2jsonfile/README.md

 # bigquery2jsonfile

-Query bigquery to generate a properly typed json file or gcs object.
+Query bigquery to generate a properly typed json (to file or gcs object).

 ## usage